renatompf/ember-project/README.md

 - `@PathParameter`: Binds a path parameter to a method argument.
 - `@QueryParameter`: Binds a query parameter to a method argument.
 - `@RequestBody`: Binds the request body to a method argument.
+- `@WithMiddleware`: Applies middleware to a controller or method.
 - `@GlobalHandler`: Marks class as a global exception handler.
 - `@Handles`: Marks a method to handle a specific exception.
+- `@Consumes`: Specifies the content type that a method can consume.
+- `@Produces`: Specifies the content type that a method can produce.

 ### Middleware
 Use `@WithMiddleware` to apply middleware globally or to specific routes.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: